ni/niveristand-python/docs/basic_examples.rst

    :start-after: DETERMINISTIC
    :emphasize-lines: 2

-Combining the legacy API with Real-Time sequences
+Combining the legacy API with real-time sequences
 -------------------------------------------------

-The :doc:`api_reference/legacy` can be mixed with python Real-Time sequences to create a fully-automated test environment.
+The :doc:`api_reference/legacy` can be mixed with python real-time sequences to create a fully-automated test environment.

 .. literalinclude:: ../examples/legacy_mix.py